sidgurun/Lya_zelda/docs/installation.rst

 The download might take a while, as it is about 12Gb, so grab your fauvorite snack and be patient =D .

-Other way of getting the date is going to the `zenodo`  webpage and download it through your internet borwser.
-As this is a large file, if you browers is a little bit unstable the download might stop in halfway, causing you to restart the download again.
+Other way of getting the data is going to the `zenodo`  webpage and download it through your internet borwser.
+As this is a large file, if you brower is a little bit unstable the download might stop in halfway, causing you to restart the download again.

 Once you have the `Grids.zip` file, unzip it in the place that you want to keep it.